Pippi Longstocking (1997 film)

-Pippi Longstocking is a 1997 animated musical adventure comedy film co-directed by Michael Schaack and Clive A. Smith, and written by Catharina Stackelberg, based on the eponymous children's books by Astrid Lindgren.
-A joint Swedish-German-Canadian venture co-produced by AB Svensk Filmindustri, IdunaFilm, TFC Trickompany and Nelvana Limited, the film features the voices of Melissa Altro, Catherine O'Hara, Gordon Pinsent, Dave Thomas, Wayne Robson and Carole Pope.
+Pippi Longstocking is a 1997 animated musical adventure comedy film directed by Clive Smith, and written by Catharina Stackelberg, based on the eponymous children's books by Astrid Lindgren.
+A joint Canadian-German-Swedish venture co-produced by AB Svensk Filmindustri, IdunaFilm, TFC Trickompany and Nelvana Limited with the participation of Teletoon, the film features the voices of Melissa Altro, Catherine O'Hara, Gordon Pinsent, Dave Thomas, Wayne Robson and Carole Pope.

-For its releases in both the United States and Canada, the film was distributed theatrically by Legacy Releasing, and on VHS and DVD by Warner Home Video under their Warner Bros.
+For its releases in both the United States and Canada, the film was distributed theatrically by Legacy Releasing in the US, Malofilm in Canada, and on VHS and DVD by Warner Home Video under their Warner Bros.
 Family Entertainment label.
-It also served as a pilot of a spin-off television series, which premiered on Teletoon in Canada, and then aired on HBO.
-From there, only three out of thirteen episodes from the series' first season, Pippi Goes to the South Seas, Pippi Meets Some Pearl Poachers and Pippi Goes Home were combined into a feature film Pippi's Adventures on the South Seas, released on VHS and DVD by HBO Home Video on 2 May 2000.
+It is Nelvana's first animated theatrical feature since Babar: The Movie.

-The film is Nelvana's first animated theatrical feature since Babar: The Movie.
+The film served as a pilot of a spin-off television series, which premiered on Teletoon in Canada, and then aired on HBO.